vaishnavihadawale/SQL-Bolt-Queries-Solution/README.md

 Q3 List all the movies by their ratings in descending order SELECT title,rating from movies join boxoffice on movies.id = boxoffice.movie_id order by rating desc;

+# Lesson 6

+Q1 Find the list of all buildings that have employees Select distinct building from employees;

+Q2 Find the list of all buildings and their capacity Select building_name, capacity from Buildings;

+Q3 List all buildings and the distinct employee roles in each building (including empty buildings) Select distinct building_name, role from Buildings left join Employees on buildings.building_name=employee.building ;